Autism and a High School Senior

 Only one person allowed to accompany the senior in the studio.

 Very few seniors (and their plus-ones) in the studio at once.

-Of course, the senior takes off the face mask when they’re getting their portrait.
+Of course, the senior takes off the face mask during the photo shoot.

 How did it go?